bridgetownrb/bridgetown-cloudinary/README.md

 Since `image.path` is also referenced by the Bridgetown [Feed](https://github.com/bridgetownrb/bridgetown-feed) and [SEO](https://github.com/bridgetownrb/bridgetown-seo-tag) plugins, your Cloudinary images will be picked up in those contexts automatically.

-To reference other available sizes, you can use either a Liquid tag or filter, depending on your needs.
+To reference other available sizes, you can use either a Liquid tag or filter, or Ruby helper, depending on your needs.
 Using a tag:

 `{% cloudinary_img "Alt text goes here", post.cloudinary_id, "large" %}`